-Advise patients not to crush mycophenolate mofetil tablets.
-Advise patients to take a missed dose as soon as they remember, except if it is closer than 2 hours to the next scheduled dose; in this case they should continue to take mycophenolate mofetil tablets at the usual discontinuation of mycophenolate mofetil [see Warnings and Precautions (5.12)] 17.11 Potential to Impair Driving and Use of Machinery Advise patients that mycophenolate motetil can affect the ability to drive or operate machines.
-Patients should avoid driving or operating machines if they experience somnolence, confusion, dizziness, tremor or hypotension during treatment with mycophenolate mofetil [see Warnings and Precautions (5.14)].
+Advise patients to take a missed dose as soon as they remember, except if it is closer than 2 hours to the next scheduled dose; in this case they should continue to take mycophenolate mofetil tablets at the usual during treatment with mycophenolate mofetil [see Warnings and Precautions (5.14)].
 CAMBER

-17.9 Blood Donation Advise patients not to donate blood during therapy and for at least 6 weeks following discontinuation of mycophenolate mofetil [see Warnings and Precautions (5.11)].
+Advise patients not to donate blood during therapy and for at least 6 weeks following discontinuation of nolate mofetil [see Warnings and Precautions (5.11)].

-17 10 Semen Donation Advise males of childbearing potential not to donate semen during therapy and for 90 days following
+Advise males of childhearing potential not to donate semen during therapy and for 90 days following